Careers360 Logo

 Melting and Boiling Points

 The melting and boiling points of all the p-block elements increase as we move down the groups.
-This is because of the fact that as we move down the group, the atomic size of elements increase due to which the melting and boiling points increase.
+This is because of the fact that as we move down the group, the atomic size of elements increases due to which the melting and boiling points increase.

 Oxidation States

 The p-block elements show variable oxidation states.
 Generally, the value of their oxidation states is negative but when bonded with more electronegative atoms then they also exhibit positive oxidation states.
-The maximum oxidation state shown by the atom is equal to the number of the valence electrons.
+The maximum oxidation state shown by the atom is equal to the number of valence electrons.
 The oxidation states of different elements are shown below:

 • Boron family: +3